-- 1. Current MS Driver's License or State issued ID (Persons moving into MS on a permanent basis have 60 days per state law to acquire driver's licenses.) - o If it has the Veteran designation or logo, then there is no need for additional documentation - 2.
+- 1. Current MS Driver's License or State issued ID (Persons moving into MS on a permanent basis have 60 days per state law to acquire driver's licenses).
+Note: When the state issued license or ID has a Veteran designation or logo, no additional residency documentation is required. - 2.
 Mortgage document matching address - 3.
 Homestead exemption matching address - 4.
-Guardianship documents (issued by a MS Court or the MS Department of Human Services) - 5.
+Guardianship documents issued by a MS Court or the MS Department of Child Protective Services (MSCPS) - 5.
 Emancipation documents - 6.
 Prior or Prior-prior year State income tax return - 7.
 Current Mississippi Voter Registration Card - 8.
-Current Motor vehicle registration (Persons moving into MS on a permanent basis have 30 days per state law to register vehicles.) - 9.
-Current employment documents (last pay stub, employment contract) - 10.
+Current Motor vehicle registration (Persons moving into MS on a permanent basis have 30 days per state law to register vehicles) - 9.
+Current employment documents (last pay stub, currently-enforced employment contract) - 10.
 Current utility bills (includes cell phones) matching address - 11.
-Lease agreement (signed by lessor and lessee) - For students admitted Fall 2013 or after, letters or affidavits from private homeowners, even if notarized, will not suffice as a residency document

-12. Signed statement by the MS Dept. of Human Services or a certified letter from recognized relief agency (such as the Salvation Army) certifying that the student is receiving services as a homeless MS resident
+Lease agreement (signed by lessor and lessee) Note: For students admitted Fall 2013 or after, letters or affidavits from private homeowners, even if notarized, will not suffice as a residency document - 12.
+Signed statement by the MS Department of Human Services or a certified letter from recognized relief agency (such as the Salvation Army) certifying that the student is receiving services as a homeless MS resident.